Royalties: An Open Letter to Authors

 Through all my interactions with Publishers, I kept coming back to the royalties question.

-You know -- in the older, traditional model, the Publisher earned almost all of the royalties because they took the risk.
-They invested in a book and put out the capital to get it to market.
-The author provided the sweat equity and the labor to create the manuscript, but typically not any capital -- so authors traditionally received a small royalty payment (maybe 3 to 11% or thereabouts).
+In the traditional publishing model, the publisher earned the lion's share of the royalties because they take all of the financial risk to prepare, publish and market the book.
+They invest in a book and provide the capital and expertise to get it to market.
+The author provides the sweat equity and the labor to create the manuscript, but typically not any capital--so authors traditionally received a small royalty payment (around 3 to 12% or thereabouts).

-If you like our approach, I hope you will give Innovo the opportunity to work with you on your next Christian or wholesome publishing venture.
+If you believe our publishing models are a good fit for you or your organizations, I hope you will give Innovo the opportunity to collaborate with you on your next Christian or wholesome publishing venture.

 Innovo Publishing, LLC